microsoft/reverse-proxy/docs/docfx/articles/ab-testing.md

 ## Introduction

 A/B testing and rolling upgrades require procedures for dynamically assigning incoming traffic to evaluate changes in the destination application.
-YARP does not have a built in model for this, but it does expose some infrastructure useful for building such a system.
+YARP does not have a built-in model for this, but it does expose some infrastructure useful for building such a system.
 See [issue #126](https://github.com/microsoft/reverse-proxy/issues/126) for additional details about this scenario.

 ## Example